ilyasotkov/ksonnet-assets/README.md

-# Ksonnet Private Registry
+# Ksonnet Assets

-⚠️ The purpose of this repo is to learn ksonnet and Jsonnet language
+⚠️ The purpose of this repo is to experiment with *ksonnet* and *Jsonnet*

 ## Jsonnet Language